KLD997/FreeTune/README.md

   `16-bit Lo-Hi and 16-Bit Hi-Lo` are for chaning the byte order and changing the mode will ERASE any changes done.

+  `Add Map` is used for adding a new map

+  `Text to 2D` is used to show where the selected value or values are in 2d mode.

   `Selected: #` button is for showing you how many numbers do you have selected currently

-  `Ori: #` buttion is for showing the original value of the selected value.

   `Columns box` is used for changing the number of columns.

   `Shift box` is used for changing the shift value which basicly moves every value for x times to the right.

-  `Text to 2D` is used to show where the selected value or values are in 2d mode.
+  `Ori: #` buttion is for showing the original value of the selected value.

   `Copy` is used for copying values into Excel or LibreCalc